Carlin, Nevada

 Carlin is a small city in Elko County in northeast Nevada, United States, and 23 mi west of the city of Elko.
-As of the 2010 census, its population was 2,368, up from 2,161 at the 2000 census.
+As of the 2020 census, Carlin had a population of 2,050.
 Carlin sits along Interstate 80 at an elevation of approximately 4900 ft.
 The city was named for Civil War general William Passmore Carlin.
 Its slogan is "Where the Train Stops... and the Gold Rush Begins".

 History

 The town was founded in December 1868, at the eastern terminus of the Central Pacific Railroad's Humboldt Division.
 The railroad built extensive facilities, including a roundhouse, machine shops, and a new depot in 1906.
 An ice-harvesting industry also developed, supplying ice for the railroad's refrigerator cars.

 The Southern Pacific Railroad maintained the Carlin Shops, a major repair and maintenance center, near the depot at the foot of Sixth Street in Carlin.
 Construction of the Carlin Shops began in 1869.
 Its history was documented around 1968 by the Historic American Engineering Record.

 On August 12, 1939, the City of San Francisco train derailed while crossing a bridge near Carlin, killing 24 and injuring 121.
 The wreck appeared to have been caused by sabotage but remains unsolved to this day.
 The train was operated by a joint partnership of the Chicago and North Western Railway, the Southern Pacific Railroad, and the Union Pacific Railroad.

-Carlin was the home of the Native American medicine man John "Rolling Thunder" Pope (1916–1997), who had worked as a brakeman on the railway.
+Carlin was the home of John "Rolling Thunder" Pope (1916–1997), who had worked as a brakeman on the railway.